-- the artists who received royalties are at different stages of their careers, from early to senior, and from different parts of Australia, including urban and remote areas
+- artists who receive royalties includes artists at all stages of their careers, from emerging to senior, living all around Australia, including in remote communities

-- 65% of the artists receiving royalties are Aboriginal and Torres Strait Islander artists, who received 37% of the royalties
+- 65% of artists receiving royalties are Aboriginal and Torres Strait Islander artists

 The following shows the percentage of resales reported to Copyright Agency that met the eligibility criteria for payment of a royalty, by payment range.